What to do with your old breast pump

 If you want to sell your breast pump, the same rules apply: The FDA does not recommend single-user pumps be sold or shared with another breastfeeding parent.
 Only pumps specifically made to be multi-user pumps should be used by more than one person.

 The good news is all parents should have access to an insurance-covered breast pump under the Affordable Care Act.
-If you’re not sure which pump is the best pump for your needs, arrange for an insurance-covered prenatal lactation consultation with an International Board Certified Lactation Consultant (IBCLC) here
+If you’re not sure which pump is the best pump for your needs as you prepare for your baby, arrange for an insurance-covered prenatal lactation consultation with an International Board Certified Lactation Consultant (IBCLC) here.

-TLN offers breast pumps and lactation products tailored to your lifestyle and your insurance plan.
+TLN offers breast pumps and lactation products tailored to your lifestyle.

 Recycle your breast pump